lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * Discussed retention of completed EDHOC sessions.

+* Clarifications:

+  * An EAD field can include one or more EAD items.

+  * Use of a new EAD item in the EDHOC and OSCORE profile of ACE.

 * Consistency alignments with draft-ietf-ace-edhoc-oscore-profile.

-* Clarification on EAD item in the EDHOC and OSCORE profile of ACE.

 * Editorial fixes and improvements.